alorence/django-modern-rpc/README.rst

 Features
 --------

-The project is in active development, so all the features are not yet implemented.
+The project is under active development, so all the features are not yet implemented.
 The list of available features is:

 - XML-RPC & JSON-RPC support